 Emotional Intelligence is vital in early childhood education, helping young learners navigate their feelings and social interactions.
 Storytelling serves as a powerful tool that makes emotional learning engaging and accessible, offering children a window into the world of emotions.
 By following characters as they face emotional challenges, children can better understand feelings, decision-making, and empathy.
 By incorporating SEL activities into stories, educators can nurture emotional awareness, empathy, and self-regulation in children.
-In this article, we’ll explore how storytelling can enhance emotional intelligence in young learners and offer five specific storytelling activities designed to strengthen SEL skills, using books like Just Enough by Steven Huynh, I Need a Hug by Aaron Blabey, and Edward the Emu by Sheena Knowles from Steven De G.C.’s selection.
+In this article, we’ll explore how storytelling can enhance emotional intelligence in young learners and offer five specific storytelling activities designed to strengthen SEL skills, using books like I Need a Hug by Aaron Blabey, and Edward the Emu by Sheena Knowles from Steven De G.C.’s selection.

 “What Happens Next?”
 Role Play